SW5052 - Theoretical Perspectives in Social Work (2022/23)

 |Credit rating for module||15|

-|School||School of Social Professions|
+|School||School of Social Sciences and Professions|

-|Total study hours||300|
+|Total study hours||150|

-account the practical and ethical impact these perspectives have upon different
+- You will be able to identify and analyse theoretical perspectives relevant to social work taking into account the practical and ethical impact these perspectives have upon different individuals, groups and communities.

-power and anti-oppressive practice relevant to social work
+- You will be able to evaluate different theoretical perspectives with regard to relations of power and anti-oppressive practice relevant to social work

 Balance of independent study and scheduled teaching activity

-1. Discuss relevant theoretical perspectives and how these contribute to the knowledge base of social work
+- You will be able to discuss relevant theoretical perspectives and how these contribute to the knowledge base of social work

-3. Apply appropriate theory to practice with diverse client groups and communities
+- You can apply appropriate theory to practice with diverse client groups and communities

-4. Demonstrate a critical knowledge of social work theory, research and evidence, and evaluate how they inform interventions with service users including practice responses to the contexts of poverty and social exclusion
+- You will be able to demonstrate an understanding of social work theory, research and evidence, and evaluate how they inform interventions with service users including practice responses to the contexts of poverty and social exclusion